SophieS9/SG-RMarkdown-Intro/Intro_RMarkdown.md

 \!\[](path/to/image.png)

 So far example, if I had the following image of a coding cat saved in /users/s10ss5/Documents/AberdeenStudyGroup, I'd insert this image into my R Markdown script as follows.
-This is added as part of the text and NOT within a code block:
+This is added as part of the text and NOT within a code chunk:

 \!\[](/users/s10ss5/Documents/AberdeenStudyGroup/coding_cat.png)